Hubbard presents a condensed version of the last four chapters complete with a mathematical equation for the potential value of an individual.

 Hubbard, L. Ron.
 Dianetics.
 Los Angeles, CA: Bridge Publications, Inc, 1986, unless noted otherwise.

-: I would like to take this moment to ask if you, the reader would like to see anything different from these posts.
+Question for the Reader: I would like to take this moment to ask if you, the reader would like to see anything different from these posts.
 The next chapters are much longer than these of the introductory book, and with the next semester starting soon, I will not be able to keep up the pace and detail of these previous posts.
 Also, I believe Dianetics has amply demonstrated it's absurdity.
 The following chapters are much more detailed, and it seems it will take me some research into neurology and psychology to be able to fully address Hubbard's claims.
 I guess what I am asking is, are you enjoying these summaries, and do you think it's worth my time to continue?
 There is still a long way to go.
 Thanks for sticking with me!

 all but my life chapter summaries